mongodb/docs/source/includes/fact-release-notes-1.11.rst

 - Added support for :ref:`disconnecting <disconnect>` from the active MongoDB instance without restarting |compass|.

-- Added :ref:`Table View <documents-table-view>` for documents as a method of viewing the contents of a collection in tabular format.
+- Added :ref:`Table View <docs-list-table-view>` for documents as a method of viewing the contents of a collection in tabular format.